PeterMarshall29/book1/_sources/jupyternotebooks/while_loops.md

 If the condition of an iteration statement is forgotten the loop will run until the program crashes - this can tie up a computer for a very long time.

-The iteration condition may also be intentially omitted, provided there is an alternaive method provided to end the loop.
+The iteration condition may also be intentionally omitted, provided there is an alternative method provided to end the loop.

-The program can exit an interation statemnet by arriving at the keywords, `break`, `return`, `goto`, or `throw`.
+The program can exit an iteration statement by arriving at the keywords, `break`, `return`, `goto`, or `throw`.

 ### `break`

-`break` - cause the program to break out of the nearest enclosing {term}`switch statement` or {term}`iteration statement` . `break` is used if the logical flow may require the program to leave the loop in the middle.
+`break` - cause the program to break out of the nearest enclosing {term}`switch statement` or {term}`iteration statement`. `break` is used if the logical flow may require the program to leave the loop in the middle.

 The `break` is usually found as an option in a selection-statement within the loop.